Material Issues

 Every half year, the Risk Management Committee, whose members include the president, vice presidents, CFO, etc., and which is attended by corporate auditors and the heads of related departments, is held to evaluate and monitor risks and to review risks.
 Please refer to Risk Management for specific risk descriptions and management systems.

-Initiatives Impact on external stakeholders Amount of money Related material issues
+Monetized items Impact on external stakeholders Amount of money Related material issues

 Smartphone classes